 Hello, I’m Tracey Ferris, APSA’s Members Services Coordinator and an advocate on our Advocacy Committee.
 I’m answering your questions related to our AD 10 policies.
 Questions?
 Submit them anonymously here.
 These questions will be answered in a monthly advocacy corner issue.
 For an immediate answer, please contact us.

-Please contact us to discuss this and other issues that may arise from moving from a continuing to a temporary APSA position.
+Please don’t hesitate to contact us to discuss this and other issues arising from overtime pay.
 As always, such discussions are completely confidential.